 Recognizing our human biases can let us know when our decision-making is triggered by irrationality, or skewed framing of a certain event.
 If we understand these biases, perhaps we’ll be less prone to making these classic human errors that often have costly consequences.

-So the next time you consider buying insurance, or wonder if it’s a good investment – just know, there’s no time like the present.
+So the next time you are considering to buy renters insurance online, or wonder if it’s a good investment – just know, there’s no time like the present.